briatte/srqm/README.md

 Please follow the instructions closely and ask for help as early as possible, so that we can put configuration issues behind us and move to the actual content of the course.

-__One-line USB setup:__ copy the `SRQM` folder to a USB key, open Stata, set the `SRQM` folder as your Stata working directory from the "File", type `run profile` and wait five minutes.
+__Quick setup:__ copy the `SRQM` folder to a USB key, open Stata, set the `SRQM` folder as your Stata working directory with the 'File : Change Working Directory…' menu item, type `run profile`, and wait five minutes until Stata says "Hello!".

-### 1. Course material
+### Step 1.
+Download the course material

 Move the whole `SRQM` folder to a stable and easily accessible location on your hard drive.
 Keep the names of that folder and the folders that lead to it intact throughout the course.

-> If you later move the `SRQM` folder by changing its name or the names of the folders that lead to it on your hard drive, you will have to run the next installation steps again.
+> __Important__: If you later move the `SRQM` folder by changing its name or the names of the folders that lead to it on your hard drive, you will have to run the next installation steps again.
+Other errors will occur if you rename the `code`, `data` or `setup` folders, or some of the files located inside the latter two.

-### 2. Application folder
+### Step 2.
+Check the Stata application folder

 Check your Stata installation:

 ### Windows users:

 - Make sure that the *entire Stata application folder* is installed in the `Program Files` folder (sometimes renamed in your language).
 Stata needs to run _from its own folder_ to work.
 - On Windows Vista, 7 or above, you will need to open Stata by right-clicking the program icon and selecting 'Run as administrator' for this setup procedure to fully complete.